 According to the knowledge gained from the project (analysis and construction of the demonstration plants) and the opinion of the experts involved, the financial aspects (currently no economic competitiveness of the overall power-to-gas system) represent a greater challenge than the solution to technological and technical challenges.
 Especially in early (<2025) applications with low full-load hours (solely use of wind or PV power) the hydrogen and SNG production costs are dominated by the share of the investment costs.
-Investment subsidies in the form of governmental investment funding would lead to a reduction of CAPEX, which would then reduce the production costs of hydrogen and SNG, thus helping to overcome the valley of death.
+Investment subsidies would lead to a reduction of CAPEX, which would then reduce the production costs of hydrogen and SNG.

-b) Regulatory sandboxes and expenditures for R&D
+d.
+Regulatory sandboxes and expenditures for R&D

 The promotion for research and development is seen as a central field of action for assuring the economic and energy efficiency targets of power-to-gas based on learning curves and production improvements.
 The focus is not only on research into technical and technological aspects, but also on the connection with the energy economy and the requirements of the respective market situation (e.g. regulation effects).
-Support for R&D is relevant to all stages of development, and is therefore an exemplary cross-cutting measure (see 4.a) "Support for continuous support and further development of PtG" for a more detailed discussion).
-However, some types of support dedicated to high TRLs are viewed as especially helpful to overcome a valley of death situation.

-A regulatory sandbox enables companies to operate their business models temporarily and spatially limited, without already being subjected to all legal precautions and compliances [28].
-This allows the addressees of the sandbox to test its models, products, processes, techniques etc. The aim of a regulatory sandbox is to test the necessity of legislative change and implement it in this case, or to include an existing project-related exception as a rule beyond the project [29].
+A regulatory sandbox enables people or companies to operate their business models temporarily and spatially limited, without already being subjected to all legal precautions and compliances [32].
+This allows the addressees of the sandbox to test its models, products, processes, techniques etc. The aim of a regulatory sandbox is to test the necessity of legislative change and implement it in this case, or to include an existing project-related exception as a rule beyond the project [33].